 The Board of Directors is elected by the members of the Mennonite Benevolent Society at their Annual General Meeting.

-The MBS Board is comprised of twelve men and women from Metro Vancouver and the Fraser Valley, representing a wide range of distinguished careers in business, management, academia, public service, medicine, education and the social sciences.
+The MBS Board is comprised of 11 men and women from Metro Vancouver and the Fraser Valley, representing a wide range of distinguished careers in business, management, academia, public service, medicine, education and the social sciences.